Teams Phone Connector SIP Trunk Configuration Step-By-Step Guide

 - Caller ID: This shows the assigned Caller ID if the user is configured for trunk service.

-- License Details: This shows the status of the necessary Microsoft licenses for each user.
-All the license icons must be green to consider the user configuration complete.
+- License Details: Displays the status of required Microsoft licenses for each user.
+All license icons must be green for the user configuration to be considered complete.

 The Action options for each user in the table are:

-- Configure Trunk User: This leads to page for configuring a trunk user.
+- Configure Trunk User: This opens a page to configure a trunk user.

 - Disable User: This removes the user registration and removes the trunk configuration.
-Disabled user can be restored and, if consent has not been granted to the provider, the Enterprise Admin has to perform a Teams Users sync operation to complete the user restoration.
+A disabled user can be restored, and if consent has not been granted to the provider, the Enterprise Admin must perform a Teams Users sync operation to complete the user restoration.

 - Disable Calling: Remove calling settings from Teams.
-Typically followed by Enable Calling on situations when troubleshooting call failure scenarios.
+Typically followed by Enable Calling in situations when troubleshooting call failure scenarios.

-- Manage SMS: If Enterprise is enabled for SMS service, this leads page where this Teams user's SMS can be configured.
+- Manage SMS: If Enterprise is enabled for the SMS service, this page lets you configure this Teams user's SMS.
 (If Enterprise is also enabled for PBX Service, this Manage SMS is also available in the core Users page.)

-For the changes to trunk user configuration to reflect in Microsoft Teams, the "Teams Users" must be sync'd.
+For the changes to the trunk user configuration to reflect in Microsoft Teams, the "Teams Users" must be synced.

 If the Enterprise Admin did not grant the reseller the "Allow Management by Service" consent, the Enterprise Admin needs to "Sync Teams Users" action in the Enterprise Dashboard.